Little Swee'Pea

-Little Swee'Pea (or Popeye the Sailor with Little Swee'Pea) is a 1936 American animated short film, released September 25, 1936 and featuring Popeye the Sailor.
+Little Swee'Pea (titled onscreen as Popeye the Sailor with Little Swee'Pea) is a 1936 American animated short film, released September 25, 1936 and featuring Popeye.

 Summary

 Popeye visits Olive Oyl, who is too busy to spend the day with him.
 Instead, she offers Swee'Pea as a companion instead.
 As an agreeable Popeye exits with Swee'Pea and carriage, he does not notice Swee'Pea's crawling out of his transport and following his protector on all fours: stunned when he does notice the baby's absence, he calls out, turning just as the little fellow escapes his view to return to his provenance.
 Relieved to see his charge returned, Popeye continues pushing the carriage past the gates of the zoo, along whose promenade Swee'Pea repeats his naughty trick, imitating Popeye's manner in his crawl, but all too pleased now to leave his watcher behind; giggling, he makes his way to the elephant's domain, teasing the elephant close to the bars of his cage with a discarded peanut.
 Swee'Pea has the elephant's trunk and, raised high aloft, the alluring legume in his evasive fingers, he lets the peanut down the trunk at last, sliding backwards along the elephant's back as he does so, chuckling the while and plumping at last on the dirt.